intuition-dev/intuDocs/README.md

 This will create index.html.

 Of course you can use regular Pug syntax to include other Pug files; or Markdown.
-(MetaBake&trade; markdown flavor includes CSS support):
+(MetaBake&trade; Markdown flavor includes CSS support):
 ```pug
     body
         div
             include:metaMD comment.md
 ```
-So if you write a markdown file comment.md; it will be included in index.html
+So if you write a Markdown file comment.md; it will be included in index.html

 ## SASS